lucaminudel/CodingTestsAndSolutions/README.md

 # C# Samples

-# Other languages samples
+# Samples in other languages
 Here follow simpler and smaller code samples in languages other than C#.

 ## JavaScript Samples
 An experiment with JavaScript with some DOM programming, made it as a spike/exploration with a pragmatic approach.
 There are unit tests and integration tests, on the other side the MVC pattern and the Acceptance tests are not there yet.